Traubert/FiNer-rules/finer-readme.md

 ## Technical documentation

-Methodological information (e.g. the structure of the pmatch rule sets) and technical documentation can be found [here](https://github.com/Traubert/FiNer-rules/blob/master/technical.md).
+Methodological information (including the structure of the pmatch rule sets) and technical documentation can be found [here](https://github.com/Traubert/FiNer-rules/blob/master/technical.md).

 Information on rule compilation and gazetteer usage is available here [here](files-readme.md).